m1cr0man/blockstaliga/mod_choice_reasoning.md

 Not added because it's not actually wholly effective at disabling the new combat.
 There is still the long swing animations.

+# Extra Utilities 2

+It is currently very incomplete.
+It adds 2 dimensions, 1 of which is exclusive to the quantum quarry.
+The regular ender quarry is gone so stripping the deep dark is no longer a thing.
+The in game documentation is not up to date.
+Everything else is present in other mods.